mrezabayat/iamsorush/content/posts/build-gcc11/index.md

 make -j 16
 ```

 My laptop has 16 processing threads (8 logical cores), because of that, I put 16.
+For me, it took about 10 min to finish.

 During the `make` process, you might get errors, read, google and fix them.
 Then run the `make` command again.